ordo-one/swift-async-algorithms/Evolution/0016-mutli-producer-single-consumer-channel.md

             case enqueueCallback(CallbackToken)
         }

-        /// A callback to invoke when the stream finished.
+        /// A callback to invoke when the channel finished.
         ///
-        /// The stream finishes and calls this closure in the following cases:
+        /// The channel finishes and calls this closure in the following cases:
         /// - No iterator was created and the sequence was deinited
         /// - An iterator was created and deinited
         /// - After ``finish(throwing:)`` was called and all elements have been consumed public var onTermination: (@Sendable () -> Void)? { get set }

-        /// Writes new elements to the asynchronous stream.
+        /// Sends new elements to the channel.
         ///
-        /// If there is a task consuming the stream and awaiting the next element then the task will get resumed with the
+        /// If there is a task consuming the channel and awaiting the next element then the task will get resumed with the
         /// first element of the provided sequence.
-If the asynchronous stream already terminated then this method will throw an error
+If the channel already terminated then this method will throw an error
         /// indicating the failure.
         ///
-        /// - Parameter sequence: The elements to write to the asynchronous stream.
+        /// - Parameter sequence: The elements to send to the channel.
-        /// - Returns: The result that indicates if more elements should be produced at this time. public func write<S>(contentsOf sequence: S) throws -> WriteResult where Element == S.Element, S : Sequence
+        /// - Returns: The result that indicates if more elements should be produced at this time. public func send<S>(contentsOf sequence: S) throws -> SendResult where Element == S.Element, S : Sequence

-        /// Write the element to the asynchronous stream.
+        /// Send the element to the channel.
         ///
-        /// If there is a task consuming the stream and awaiting the next element then the task will get resumed with the
+        /// If there is a task consuming the channel and awaiting the next element then the task will get resumed with the
         /// provided element.
-If the asynchronous stream already terminated then this method will throw an error
+If the channel already terminated then this method will throw an error
         /// indicating the failure.
         ///
-        /// - Parameter element: The element to write to the asynchronous stream.
+        /// - Parameter element: The element to send to the channel.
-        /// - Returns: The result that indicates if more elements should be produced at this time. public func write(_ element: Element) throws -> WriteResult
+        /// - Returns: The result that indicates if more elements should be produced at this time. public func send(_ element: Element) throws -> SendResult

         /// Enqueues a callback that will be invoked once more elements should be produced.
         ///
-        /// Call this method after ``write(contentsOf:)`` or ``write(:)`` returned ``WriteResult/enqueueCallback(_:)``.
+        /// Call this method after ``send(contentsOf:)-5honm`` or ``send(_:)-3jxzb`` returned ``SendResult/enqueueCallback(_:)``.
         ///
         /// - Important: Enqueueing the same token multiple times is not allowed.
         ///
         /// - Parameters:
         ///   - callbackToken: The callback token.
-        ///   - onProduceMore: The callback which gets invoked once more elements should be produced. public func enqueueCallback(callbackToken: WriteResult.CallbackToken, onProduceMore: @escaping @Sendable (Result<Void, Error>) -> Void)
+        ///   - onProduceMore: The callback which gets invoked once more elements should be produced. public func enqueueCallback(callbackToken: consuming SendResult.CallbackToken, onProduceMore: @escaping @Sendable (Result<Void, Error>) -> Void)

         /// Cancel an enqueued callback.
         ///